 NYL was started by two Yellowknifers that experienced first-hand the sense of accomplishment and confidence that comes from stepping outside of your comfort zone and realizing a goal.
 They wanted to share this transformational experience with youth from across the NWT and started Northern Youth Leadership (formerly Taiga Camp).
 NYL continues this legacy by offering a diverse range of unique and innovative programming for youth.

-NYL Youth Forum: 20 youth aged 14 – 16 from Yukon, NWT, Nunavut, Nunatsiavut and Nunavik spent a week in Dettah.
+NYL Youth Forum: Youth from Yukon, NWT, Nunavut, Nunatsiavut and Nunavik spent a week camped along the Yellowknife River.
 They participated in a cultural exchange, discussed shared challenges across the North, and engaged in traditional cultural activities.

 Northern Youth Leadership is a project on Tides Canada’s Shared Platform, which supports on-the-ground efforts to create uncommon solutions for the common good.
 Tides Canada is a national Canadian charity dedicated to a healthy environment, social equity, and economic prosperity.
 The Shared Platform provides governance, human resources, financial, and grant management for leading environmental and social projects across Canada, allowing projects to more effectively achieve their missions.

 For further information on NYL, our programs, or to get involved as a participant, sponsor or team member – please contact us.